moloch--/reasonably-secure-electron/README.md

   this.setState({ infoTabContent: { __html: formatted } });
 ```

 Here we see the empty string `infoTabContent` is replaced with a JavaScript object with the key `__html`, this aligns with [React's documentation](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml) of how `dangerouslySetInnerHTML` works and is a good indication we've correctly traced the code and this value is indeed passed to our sink.
 The `__html` key's value is the `formatted` variable.
 So from here we must determine what the variable is, and what it contains.
-Scrolling up a bit we can see that `formatted` is just a string, which is built using string interpolation with variables `${sournceName}` and `${targetName}`:
+Scrolling up a bit we can see that `formatted` is just a string, which is built using string interpolation with variables `${sourceName}` and `${targetName}`:

 #### [`HelpModal.jsx`](https://github.com/BloodHoundAD/BloodHound/blob/a7ea5363870d925bc31d3a441a361f38b0aadd0b/src/components/Modals/HelpModal.jsx#L228)
 ```javascript